Together with Suppliers

 In order to fulfill our social responsibility, we work closely with our suppliers to engage in CSR activities that address human rights, labor, environmental conservation, and other issues so they are in line with the Kyocera Group CSR Guidelines.

-We have established the Kyocera Document Solutions Supply Chain CSR Procurement Guideline in order to appropriately respond to CSR issues that need to be addressed across our entire supply chain.
-Approximately 740 major suppliers in Japan, China, and Vietnam have submitted their written consent to this guideline as proof of their agreement and support for our efforts toward socially responsible procurement.
+We have established the Kyocera Document Solutions Supply Chain CSR Procurement Guidelines in order to appropriately respond to CSR issues that need to be addressed across our entire supply chain.
+Approximately 740 major suppliers in Japan, China, and Vietnam have submitted their written consent to these guidelines as proof of their agreement and support for our efforts toward socially responsible procurement.
 We designate suppliers who provide us with important raw materials and suppliers with whom we do a large volume of business, spending at least 80% of the total purchase amount, as "important suppliers."
 We ask these suppliers to fill out the Kyocera Document Solutions Supply Chain CSR Survey Form and provide us with updates on how they are addressing labor, health and safety, the environment, conflict minerals, business continuity planning (BCP), and management systems.
 If the survey results indicate that any supplier is not sufficiently addressing these issues, we ask them to make improvements and work harder on their CSR activities.
-Before starting to do business with a new supplier, we provide them with our procurement guideline as well as a survey form.
+Before starting to do business with a new supplier, we provide them with our procurement guidelines as well as a survey form.
 We ask them to gain an understanding of our CSR policies and conduct a self-check of their CSR initiatives.
 If they are lacking in any area, we request they make voluntary improvements.

 Responsible Mineral Sourcing